Randika9991/React_native/README.md

 ## Features
 - Play and pause music
 - Skip to the next or previous track
-- Browse songs by albums, artists, and playlists
+- Browse songs by library, artists, and playlists
 - Search for songs in the library
 - Shuffle and repeat functionalities